lsm/genji/doc/app.md

 ### Naming and url mapping

-Controller use `name` property of app and it's functions' name for mapping url automatically.
+Site use `name` property of app and it's functions' name for mapping url automatically.
 For example:

  - `blog/ceate/post` to match `Blog` app's `createPost` function.
  - `awesomeblog/create/post` map to `AwesomeBlog`'s `createPost`.